-The ISO will continue to reserve transmission capacity commensurate with the lower of (a) the MW quantity of long lead-time FCDS generation and storage in the approved LRA portfolios submitted to the ISO in the most recent TPP and (b) the transmission capacity created by the transmission plan upgrades for the specific long lead-time public policy requirement.24 There may be cases where a long lead-time resource already has available transmission capacity; in these cases, transmission capacity can still be reserved by the identifying LRA in support of that LRA's public policy.
+The ISO will continue to reserve transmission capacity commensurate with the lower of (a) the MW quantity of long lead-time FCDS generation and storage in the approved LRA portfolios submitted to the ISO in the most recent TPP and (b) the transmission capacity created by the transmission plan upgrades for the specific long lead-time public policy requirement.
+There may be cases where a long lead-time resource already has available transmission capacity; in these cases, transmission capacity can still be reserved by the identifying LRA in support of that LRA's public policy.
 The transmission plan will provide transparency as to what transmission capacity is reserved for long lead-time resources.
 The ISO considers the following characteristics to suggest treatment of a particular resource as long lead-time, and will use these characteristics as guidance in the annual process to designate long lead-time resources with LRAs in each year's transmission plan.

-- A long lead-time resource technology (e.g. offshore wind, out-of-state renewable resources on interregional transmission, long-duration energy storage, advanced geothermal resource). - Resource technologies that are location-constrained. - Resources dependent on policy-approved transmission with explicit guidance to treat the resource as a long lead-time resource from the CPUC or local regulatory authority. - These interconnection requests must enter the queue requesting amounts of capacity appropriate for the amounts specified for their resource in the LRA's resource portfolio.
-Interconnection customers opting to use this pathway may not request more TPD than specified in the resource portfolios from the relevant LRA.
+- A long lead-time resource technology (e.g. offshore wind, out-of-state renewable resources on interregional transmission, long-duration energy storage, advanced geothermal resource). - Resource technologies that are location-constrained. - Resources dependent on policy-approved transmission with explicit guidance to treat the resource as a long lead-time resource from the CPUC or local regulatory authority.